JohnGorter/TSCRIPTDEV/slides/08-structuring-code/030-typings.md

 ## Custom declaration file

-Generating your own custom `declaration files` can be done with the `declaration` compiler option.
+Generating your own custom declaration files can be done with the `--declaration` compiler option.

 <!-- .element class="fragment" data-fragment-index="0" -->
 ```bash